 These sunrise sessions take place in Ponce Inlet.
 There is a $10 parking fee ($20 for a 1 year pass).
 It's a beautiful place, you could even plan on staying and enjoy the beach after your session!
 The location is called Lighthouse Point Park, and the address is 5000 South Atlantic Ave.
 Ponce Inlet, FL (please know exactly where this is - this is NOT the actual lighthouse.)

 Please come a bit early to your session.
-Please be at the beach ready a couple of minutes before your session starts.
+Please be at the beach ready before your session starts.
 This will ensure the time runs smoothly.
 I will not cut into another family's session if you're late, so it would cut out of your time.
 The sun can get out of control quick at sunrise, so there's not much wiggle room for the last session.
 There is a "long" walk from the parking lot to the beach, so please keep that in mind.
 On your walk, if you walk through the sand, please be cautious of rocks.
 PLEASE, PLEASE, PLEASE wear bug spray.
 Put it on before you leave your house/hotel, and then again as soon as you arrive.
 If the no-see-ums are anything like they were last year, your family will be miserable after the session when you realize that they have eaten you alive.
-I forgot to wear bug spray once and they started biting me as soon as I got out of my van and I had over 30 bites.
-If you forget spray, I will have some in my bag.
-Let's pray those darn things went extinct since last year, but just in case they haven't, be prepared.
+I forgot to wear bug spray once and they started biting me as soon as I got out of my car and I had over 30 bites.

-If you are vacationing, please know that if you're sunburned, I really can't fix that.
-Blotchy skin and tan lines won't be edited out, so do all of the sunbathing after your session.
+If you are vacationing, please know that if you're sunburned, I won't fix that in editing.
+Blotchy skin and tan lines won't be edited out.

 Dads and kids are usually half asleep for these sessions.
 It's totally okay.
 Don't fret.
 Keep in mind that I had a photographer do my family's beach photos and I experienced what all moms go through trying to prepare and get through a beach session.
 Major props to you (pure insanity for me - haha).
 That's why I am writing a novel to tell you all of my experiences that I have found work best to keep this smooth for your family.
 Remember, if mom is happy, everyone is happy.
 Please choose happiness (at least for 15 minutes)!